Niccoborg22/Retail_Dashboard_Application/README.md

 ## Folders
 ---
-The foolders in the repository include:
+The folders in the repository include:
 - FrontEnd: All the files needed for the frontEnd are available in this folder.
 For more information please refer to the [README](./FrontEnd/README.md) in the folder
 - API: All the files needed for the API are available in this folder.
 For more information please refer to the [README](./API/README.md) in the folder